aurelienlhx/laclasse/readme.md

 1. The first parameter is the scope parameter, it can be changed by any other object.
 Default is ```window```
 2. The second parameter is the name of the base class.
 "LaClasse" can be changed to prevent names conflicts.
-3. The third parameter allow to add some others methods that can be found in each ```prototype``` of inherited class.
+3. The third parameter allows to add some others methods that can be found in each ```prototype``` of inherited class.

     Use the third ```{}``` object parameter in the script call